 The way your experience is assessed depends on the individual institution's entry criteria.
 Some institutions will look at everything you've done (including school, even if it was a long time ago) and give each of your qualifications, studies and experience a different weight.

 Some institutions will focus on just your highest qualification (eg TAFE Certificate IV).
 For more information check with the institutions.

 There is a wide range of services available at all our participating institutions.
 The services could include orientation programs, mentoring, student learning units, help with developing study skills, IT support and counselling.

 Most institutions will offer you credit for previous study.
 For example, if you've completed a TAFE Diploma, an institution may grant you credit of a certain number of units towards a Bachelor degree.
 Read credit transfer for more information.

 Most courses are Commonwealth-supported place (CSP) courses – formerly called HECS courses – for which you only pay part of the cost of your course (a student contribution).
 The size of your student contribution depends on your institution and your area of study.
 Read course costs FAQ for more information about CSP courses.

 Read course costs FAQ for more information about scholarships and government payments that may be available to you.

-Read our glossary for definitions of some of the more commonly-used terms.
+Read common terms and abbreviations for definitions of some of the more commonly-used terms.